britig/policy-refinement-bo/README.md

 Press ctr+c to end testing

 ### Generating Failure trajectories for a specific environment

+Failure trajectories uncovered with our tests are available in Failure Trajectories Folder

 Each environment has a seperate Bayesian Optimization file.
 Run the Bayesian Optimization correspondig to the environment We use GpyOpt Library for Bayesian Optimization.
 As per (https://github.com/SheffieldML/GPyOpt/issues/337) GpyOpt has stochastic evaluations even when the seed is fixed.